 ✅ Note that Interview does not currently support creating custom multi-language questions, but we do support language agnostic questions.
 Using the Candidate Instructions and setting the default question language to “Plain Text” as mentioned above is the best way to create language agnostic questions.

-✅ Do advise candidates to utilize question resources
+✅ Do advise candidates to utilize pad resources

-Candidates can access language information, switch question languages, and load database adapters (when applicable) by clicking on the vertical ellipses (three dots) next to the question and selecting their desired resources or question language.
+Candidates can access language information, switch question languages, and load database adapters (when applicable) by hovering over the language or question and selecting their desired resources or question language.

 ❌ Don’t forget to end the interview.